fast-data-transfer/fast-data-transfer.github.io/internet2-demo.md

 [local computer]$ java -jar fdt.jar -fl ./file_list.txt -c <remote_address> -d /home/remoteuser/destDir
 ```

+**Testing local read/write performance**

-5. To test the local read/write performance of the local disk the
+To test the local read/write performance of the local disk the
 DDCopy may be used.

 - The following command will copy the entire partition